How Body Image Relates to Eating Disorders

 Using Prevention Programs to Stop Eating Disorders

-Finally, the remarkable advancement in recent years in the technology for treating body dissatisfaction in those at risk for eating disorders, and for obese individuals can be applied in treatment of serious eating disorders.
+Finally, the remarkable advancement in recent years in the technology for treating body dissatisfaction in those at risk for eating disorders, and for obese individuals, can be applied in the treatment of serious eating disorders.
 Psycho-educationally oriented prevention programs can reduce body dissatisfaction and reduce ameliorate disorder symptoms in college women that are sustained over a two-year follow-up .

 Although the application of these approaches to those with clinical eating disorders has been less fully developed, we rely heavily upon psycho-education as well as cognitive approaches to challenging body image disturbance and these have led to clinically and statistically significant changes in body dissatisfaction over the course of our Adult Partial Hospitalization and Adolescent Residential Programs.

 1. Bruch, H., Perceptual and conceptual distrubances in anorexia nervosa.
 Psychosomatic Medicine, 1962.
 24(2): p.
 187-&.